 I over saw Mia baking these bars this week and the next day I left her do it all by herself.

 Boys at the cabin.

 Turning the living room into a guest room.
 My makeshift privacy curtain.
 Do not laugh!
 We need to work out a guest room plan since we took the bed out of the nursery.

 She's not two yet, but you'd never know it.
 She loves to sing.
 Jesus loves me and Deep and Wide.

 She loves to say truck but struggles with the tr sound and I'm sorry to say it but she replaces it with the f sound.
 She was saying this word a lot before we figured out what she was actually referring to.

 My name is Lydia Jo, Lydia is after my Grandma.
 But everyone calls me Jo.

 My husband is Nate and we are best friends.
 Love him!
-Also the mother to four children whom you will see many pictures of here.
-Mia, Elizabeth, and Stuart.
-The newest member to our family is baby Olive.
+Also the mother to five children whom you will see many pictures of here.

 My love for photography was born out of a love to paint (oil paintings).
 I was always longing for that perfect photograph to use as a reference for a painting.
 Being outside during that golden hour when the sun is going down and everything is glowing?
 It used to just overwhelm me, I love it that much… that glow!
 Words can not describe that kind of beauty.
 Anyhow... photography turned out to be a dream come true in this case...
 I can take the picture and maybe paint it someday down the road.
 But really, photography is art to me.
 I love to see what I can do with the camera.